RyanWWW/simple-node-blog/README.md

 ## Description
 A simple and clean blog with node server.

-You can write you blogs with Marddown and save in your mongoDB, this blog will parse and show it on page.
+You can write you blogs with [Markdown](https://en.wikipedia.org/wiki/Markdown) and save in your mongoDB, this blog will parse and show it on page.
 ## Preview
 [https://ryanwangblog.herokuapp.com](https://ryanwangblog.herokuapp.com)